DataDog/documentation/content/en/agent/troubleshooting/agent_check_status.md

   text: "Send an Agent Flare"
 ---

-If you are experiencing issues with a given Agent Check, find below the list of commands for your OS in order to get more troubleshooting information:
+If you are experiencing issues with a given Agent Check, use these commands for your OS to get more troubleshooting information:

 - [Linux](#linux)
 - [Windows](#windows)